[Must-see for beginners] Mock basics and usage guide ※PHP, Mockery

 Therefore, you should only mock the methods you are testing

-In this case, " partial mocking " seems to be effective.
+In this case, a "partial mock-up" seems to be effective.

 However, if you simply mock using a partial mock, it will not be properly replaced with a mock object